rbundock/rbundock.github.io/_blog/does-your-company-need-a-chatbot.md

 - **Streamline business operations**
-Investing in a chatbot for your company is yet another way to automate various business operations which allow your human employees to increase their productivity.
+Investing in a chatbot for your company is yet another way to automate various business operations, which allows your human employees to increase their productivity.
 Even though dealing with customer requests is not a complicated process, it is often a highly time-consuming one.
 With a chatbot providing 24/7 customer support, your team can easily focus on different tasks, for example, completing new orders.

 - **Improve user experience (make engaging easier)**
 A chatbot is excellent at answering both simple and complex questions, but it also streamlines the process of asking questions and gathering data.
 When looking for a specific service which requires further human interaction, a chatbot can easily collect and synchronise information.
 For example, we built a recruitment chatbot for one of the biggest staff management companies in the UK.
 The solution contains personal details from a candidate and helps them open an account where they can find temporary jobs matching their profiles.

 Every customer has different preferences when it comes to engaging with a company.
-Millennials tend to use mobile applications and chatbots more often than baby boomers who contact company representatives in a more traditional way that is via e-mail or phone.
+Millennials tend to use mobile applications and chatbots more often than baby boomers, who contact company representatives in a more traditional way, that is, via e-mail or phone.
 The best solution is to provide customers with access to each of these channels, which allows you to make sure every visitor quickly becomes a customer and, more importantly, a happy one.
 If you want to see how chatbots can improve your customer experience and boost your business, get in touch with us.
 Having years of experience in building tech solutions combined with AI, we will turn your idea into a reality.